Bam4d/Griddly/docs/rllib/multi-agent/index.rst

 .. code-block:: python

-    # Create the gridnet environment and wrap it in a multi-agent wrapper for self-play
+    # Create the environment and wrap it in a multi-agent wrapper for self-play
     def _create_env(env_config):
         env = RLlibEnv(env_config)
         return RLlibMultiAgentWrapper(env, env_config)